 When pinpointing your content opportunities, utilize keyword research tools for your current keywords first, measuring rankings for pages that have target keywords and the monthly search volume for these words and phrases.

-These new keywords should have a high search volume (such as 1,000 per month), but not have too much competition in search engine result page rankings so you can generate content surrounding these keywords and boost your site traffic.
+These new keywords should have a high search volume (such as 1,000 per month), but not have too much competition in search engine result page (SERP) rankings.
+This way, you can generate content surrounding these keywords and boost your site traffic.

-Look for Similar Websites That Have High Domain Authority
+4. Identify Similar Websites That Have High Domain Authority

 You can use free tools like Alexa to find out the popularity and rank of a number of sites on country and global levels to start a list of websites to target for backlinks.

-External Site Metrics to Pay Attention to
+External Site Metrics to Pay Attention To

 Demographics by country (percent of visitors)